bengarrett/dupers/docs/README.md

 ## Performance

-Due to the nature of duplicate file checking, several issues can affect performance.
+Due to the nature of duplicate file checking, hardware and operating systems do affect performance.

-#### Hardware
-With its constant opening and reading of files, hardware directly affects dupers' performance, CPU usage, and the read/write speed of the hard drive.
-Fast multithreaded CPUs and SSD drives help here.

-#### Operating Systems

-To restrict aggressive programs, terminal and command prompt applications only receive **25-35%** of the available CPU resources.
-You can improve this by adjusting the process priority of dupers in your operating system's activity or processes tool, but it may not give the desired effect.

 #### Command flags